 At the end of the second round (2 or 2a), four teams will be selected for the third round (the semifinals) using their cumulative score as the primary criterion and the number of wins they achieved as a tiebreaker.
 If there is still a tie, the two tied teams will compete in another one-match, mini-round (designated 2b) to determine which one will go on to the semifinals.
 This will bring the tournament to a traditional single-elimination bracket for the third and then the fourth and final round.

-Each team must have confirmed sponsorship by an AHEPA Chapter.
+April 14th, 2020 made payable to AHEPA District 23.
+Each team must have confirmed sponsorship confirmed by an AHEPA Chapter.
+See registration Form.